 - Choose natural, organic ginger root over processed ginger products.
 Ginger-flavored products, such as salad dressing, drinks, or sweets, generally lack nutritional value.

 - Try to be consistent with daily consumption.
-Regular consumption over a period of at least six weeks has shown positive results in diabetes management.
+Regular consumption over a period of at least six weeks has positive results in diabetes management.

 - Avoid overconsumption.
 The best results occur by taking a certain dose over a long period rather than taking high amounts over a short period.

 - Let it evolve from treatment to treat.
 Get into the habit of mixing a pitcher of iced ginger lemonade, and treat your friends or family to a glass.